 Meanwhile, the park service began maintaining flower exhibits behind the new museum, first with cut flowers gathered from around the park and, beginning in 1929, with a live garden protected from deer.
 The garden expanded under the direction of naturalist-ranger Enid Michael.
-In 1935, evening primrose was planted.
-This collection of now-rare flowers “became the object of popular evening walks” (McClelland, Chapter IV and Chapter VI).
+In 1935, the curators planted evening primrose.
+This collection of now-uncommon flowers “became the object of popular evening walks” (McClelland, Chapter IV and Chapter VI).

 During my ranger days, I would occasionally encounter long-time park visitors who remembered going to the museum garden in the evening to see the evening primroses open.
 In 1941, Enid Michael wrote an article for Yosemite Nature Notes (vol. XX, no. 4, p.
 30-31) on the “Guests of the Evening Primroses,” about the carpenter bees and sphinx moths.
-She still waxed poetic about the show the flowers put on as the sun goes down, but she now located it in the Museum Garden, not in the meadows of Yosemite Valley as the author of the 1922 article had done.
+She still waxed poetic about the show the flowers put on as the sun went down, but she located that show in the Museum Garden, not in the meadows of Yosemite Valley as the author of the 1922 article had done.

 Evening Primroses Today